Ramyal

-Ramyal is a small village in Lower Dir District, Malakand region of Khyber-Pakhtunkhwa, Pakistan.
+Ramyal, sometimes misspelled as Rmyal, is a small village in Lower Dir District, Malakand region of Khyber-Pakhtunkhwa, Pakistan.
 Ramyal is located to on the west of Chakdara.
 The village is 3 km away from Chakdara city, which is located near Churchill Piquet on the bank of the Swat River.

-The population of Ramyal is about 2,000 and consists of primarily of Pashtun speaking the Pashto language.
+Demographics

+The population of the village, according to 2017 census was 1,766.